 - Save all original receipts and conference badge.
-These will be essential for reimbursement of your expenses
+These will be essential for reimbursement of your expenses.

-- Once GHP receives your report, we will contact you and our Financial Coordinator, indicating how/where to submit your original receipts and conference badge, mandatory for reimbursement.
+- Within two weeks of your return from the conference, you must contact CGH regarding how/where to submit your original receipts and conference badge, mandatory for reimbursement.

 See conference links on the right.
 Be sure to take advantage of early registration rates.